dallaszkorben/reservia/README.md

 ### No-Auth Mode Sessions

-When running with `--no-auth`, session handling is simplified:
+When `need_auth: False` is set in config, session handling is simplified:

 - **Web Browser**: Still uses sessions but no password required
 - **Integration Script**: Login with username only, no password hashing needed